 LyX combines the power and flexibility of TeX/LaTeX with the ease of use of a graphical interface.
 This results in world-class support for creation of mathematical content (via a fully integrated equation editor) and structured documents like academic articles, theses, and books.
 But you can also use LyX to create a letter or a novel or a theater play or film script.
 A broad array of ready, well-designed document layouts are built in.

 LyX is for people who want their writing to look great, right out of the box.
 No more endless tinkering with formatting details, “finger painting” font attributes or futzing around with page boundaries.
 You just write.
 On screen, LyX looks like any word processor; its printed output — or richly cross-referenced PDF, just as readily produced — looks like nothing else.

-Lyx supports a wide variety of documents and graphics formats; has convenient user interface; lots of useful math/science features and capabilities for creating structured documents.
+LyX supports a wide variety of graphics formats, has a convenient user interface, and has lots of useful math/science features and capabilities for creating structured documents.

 Works perfectly with Google Drive, also for presentations.
 I can now develop all my teaching materials in the cloud without local installations and files scattered on different machines.